Sydneychick2748/object-oriented-programming-Team-profile-generator/README.md

 ## Installation

- Start wit hmaking a reop in the github and then coling in the terminal then making folder and opening in the vs code .
-When you start in vs code you must first use npm -y init to make your package-lock.json and node_modules.
-Then install npm jest and npm inuirer .
-When the package json is made , enter into the scrips and added :
+ Start making a repo in GitHub, then coding in the terminal, creating a folder, and opening it in vs code.
+When you start in vs code, you must first use npm -y init to create your package-lock.json and node_modules.
+Then install npm jest and npm inquirer.
+When the package JSON is made, enter it into the scrips and added :
  "scripts": {
-    "test": "jest test",
+    "test": "jest test,"
     },
-  so when you want to run the test in the terminal you will use `npm run test` and when you want to start the making of the team you will use ` node index.js`.
-Then you will make a file system to run everything here is a list of folders and files :
+  So when you want to run the test in the terminal, you will use `npm run test,` and when you want to start the making of the team, you will use ` node index.js`.
+Then you will make a file system to run everything.
+Here is a list of folders and files :
- In the  vs code these are the files created :
+ In the  vs. code, these are the files created :
+      test:
 │   ├── Employee.test.js
 │   ├── Engineer.test.js
 │   ├── Intern.test.js
 │   └── Manager.test.js
-├── dist: index.html, styles.css and the output file that is created called myTeamGenerated.html
+├── dist: index.html, styles.css, and the output file that is created called myTeamGenerated.html
 ├── lib:  Employee.js, Engineer.js, Intern.js, Manager.js
 ├── src:  generatetemplate.js
 ├── .gitignore
 ├── index.js

 ## Usage